nvatuan/nonAttackingQueensGame/README.md

 ### nAQ_Play.cpp
 A program allows you to play against a optimally play CPU. (with visual assistance through writing image onto hard drive. this is convenient because most image viewers reload itself if its image file changes)

-If the CPU cant win it will state that it's moving randomly. ood luck.
+If the CPU cant win it will state that it's moving randomly.
+Good luck.

 # Postscript
 After letting a no-brainer's terribly-written, poorly-designed brute-force running about half an hour